xuan-jun/PlanNUS/course-viewer/Database/README.md

       - `Start Date` : Start date of the assignment
       - `Due Date` : Due Date of the assignment
       - `Level` : Level of the module. [level_1k, level2k, level_3k, level4k]
+      - `stress_score` : Stress score of the assignment, currently a random number but will incorporate with backend

 * **Example Call**: